Subbuteo Tribute Website.

 Andrew Stadden is the son of renowned model maker Charles Stadden.
 Charles Stadden is credited with revolutionizing model soldier designs in the 1950s, but luckily for us, he also found the time to design some of the classic icons of 1970s Subbuteo - the classic heavyweight player (not the bases of course), the supporters, the Jules Rimet trophy and the FA Cup among others.

-Andrew's site includes a tribute to his father, who sadly passed away last year aged 83.
+Andrew's site includes a tribute to his father, who sadly passed away a few years ago aged 83.
 It also includes interesting details on model making and an attractive gallery.

 Website from another friend of the Tribute - John Devlin, whose football kit books are essential to Subbuteo team painters.